 - If your museum is turned down for a grant due to lack of funds, write to the appropriate decision makers (federal or state legislators, the governor) to ask for increased support for that agency or program.

 - Invite your legislators for a tour of your facility and educate them about what you do and how your community benefits.
+The American Alliance of Museums' guide for hosting a successful visit with an elected official is a good place to start.

 - Invite your legislators to openings and community celebrations and ask them to make a short speech about the importance of the children's museum to your community.
 Take pictures of legislators at these events and share them on the museum's social media channels and with the local newspaper.